- Claw disease in dogs – causes, symptoms, diagnosis, treatment and prevention

 Why this topic is important

 Claw problems in dogs affect far more pets than many owners realize.
 Whether it's sudden limping after a walk, a torn claw, purulent redness at the nail bed, or an unpleasant odor: these signs can indicate harmless injuries, but also serious inflammations, fungal or bacterial infections, autoimmune skin diseases, metabolic disorders, or even tumors.
 Because a dog's claws are subjected to daily mechanical stress, many problems worsen rapidly if they are not consistently recognized and treated.
-This article explains, from a veterinary perspective, how to claw problems in dogs , what the possible causes are, how the veterinary diagnosis is carried out, what treatment options are available, and what you can do yourself to prevent them.
+This article explains from a veterinary perspective how you can...
+Claw disease in dogs Identify the possible causes, how the veterinary diagnosis works, what treatment options exist, and what you can do yourself to prevent the disease.

-For further in-depth information, the text also includes selected, reputable sources from abroad – such as the Merck Veterinary Manual (USA), the American Veterinary Medical Association (AVMA) , and veterinary departments of leading universities.
+For further in-depth study, the text also includes selected, reputable sources from abroad – such as the Merck Veterinary Manual (USA), the American Veterinary Medical Association (AVMA) or veterinary faculties of leading universities.
 Examples:

 - Merck Veterinary Manual: Nail and Claw Disorders in Dogs and Cats